Consent

 I have finished my participation in the study and would like to keep the watch.
 How do I reset the watch back to its factory settings?

-Please email the study team at fras@mrc-epid.cam.ac.uk who will forward you instructions
+If you no longer have this email, please email the study team at fras@mrc-epid.cam.ac.uk who will forward you instructions

 BreathNow